Please join us for Divine Liturgy and upcoming events at Saints Constantine and Helen Church!

 Church Calendar & Upcoming Events

 Sts.
-Constantine and Helen 1225 E Rosemeade Pkwy, Carrollton, TX, United StatesGreat and All-Holy Pascha – Agape Vespers
+Constantine and Helen 1225 E Rosemeade Pkwy, Carrollton, TX, United StatesDaily Vespers Followed by Book Study

 Sts.
 Constantine and Helen 1225 E Rosemeade Pkwy, Carrollton, TX, United StatesMatins (Orthros)

 Sts.
-Constantine and Helen 1225 E Rosemeade Pkwy, Carrollton, TX, United StatesDivine Liturgy
+Constantine and Helen 1225 E Rosemeade Pkwy, Carrollton, TX, United StatesGreat Vespers

 Divine Liturgy represents a communal response to and participation in the sacred through activity reflecting praise, thanksgiving, remembrance, supplication or repentance.
 The Eastern Orthodox church follows the Liturgy of Saint John Chrysostom which is the most celebrated divine liturgy in the Byzantine rite.